-Sales and marketing expenses decreased by 14% for the three months ended March 31, 2016, as compared to the same period in 2015.
-The decrease was primarily driven by decreased personnel-related costs of \$1.8 million resulting from reduced sales and marketing headcount.
-In addition, use of outside services and trade show related activities decreased by \$0.4 million.
-These decreases were partially offset by a \$0.5 million increase in bad debt expense.
+Sales and marketing expenses decreased by 20% for the three months ended June 30, 2016, as compared to the same period in 2015.
+The decrease was primarily driven by decreased personnel-related costs of \$3.6 million resulting from reduced sales and marketing headcount as we realigned our resources toward development of new products.
+In addition, promotional and marketing related activities decreased by \$0.6 million.
+These decreases were partially offset by a \$0.7 million increase in bad debt expense.
+In addition, there was no change in fair value related to the contingent consideration liability for the three months ended June 30, 2016 compared to a \$1.0 million revaluation gain in the same period in 2015, which was recorded as an offset to sales and marketing expense.